jestjs/jest/docs/CLI.md

 ### `jest --expand`

-Alias: `jest -e`.
+Alias: `-e`.
 Use this flag to show full diffs instead of a patch.

 ### `jest --findRelatedTests=<listOfSourceFiles`